 - Children that are received into care are only required to be screened once daily (that is, screened in the morning).
 Children are not required to be screened again when returning to the after school program.
 This applies to children that only attend after school programming (for example, parents/guardians may submit screening results to the child care centre in the morning prior to the child attending care in the afternoon). - Child care centres operating before and after school care may adjust grouping requirements where operationally required (for example, combining groups when walking children to school to ensure adequate supervision). - School age children who attend different schools or from different classrooms may be accepted into care at a child care centre location.
-Child care centre supervisors should try to prioritize grouping based on their core-school program if possible. - Child care operators/supervisors should try to implement scheduling to prevent mixing between before and after school groups and full day groups whose child attendees do not attend a core-school program. - Before and after school programs operating in shared spaces (for example, located in schools or community centres should: - Collaborate with stakeholders to ensure cleaning and disinfecting of high touch surfaces in the program areas and in shared spaces (for example, classroom) is completed after the core day program ends and the before and after school program begins. - Consider posting a cleaning and disinfecting log to track and demonstrate cleaning schedules. - Store items, materials and other resources separately to avoid accidental sharing. - Refer to the Ministry of Education's Before and After School Programs Kindergarten-Grade 6: Policies and Guidelines for School Boards for the 2020-2021 School Year. - Child care centres operating before and after school programs within a school are encouraged to enhance communication with representatives from the school boards for the purposes of screening and attendance reporting.
-Consider the following strategies: - Assigning a dedicated liaison person - Maintain a communication or issues log - Scheduling regular meetings (e.g. virtual meetings, telephone conferences).
+Child care centre supervisors should try to prioritize grouping based on their core-school program if possible. - Child care operators/supervisors should try to implement scheduling to prevent mixing between before and after school groups and full day groups whose child attendees do not attend a core-school program. - Before and after school programs operating in shared spaces (for example, located in schools or community centres should: - Collaborate with stakeholders to ensure cleaning and disinfecting of high touch surfaces in the program areas and in shared spaces (for example, classroom) is completed after the core day program ends and the before and after school program begins. - Consider posting a cleaning and disinfecting log to track and demonstrate cleaning schedules. - Store items, materials and other resources separately to avoid accidental sharing. - Gymnasiums should only be used for moderate activity where physical distancing measures and current masking protocols for children and staff can be followed. - Staff and children should maintain physical distancing if engaging in moderate to vigorous activity outdoors. - Refer to the Ministry of Education's Before and After School Programs Kindergarten- Grade 6: Policies and Guidelines for School Boards for the 2020-2021 School Year. - Child care centres operating before and after school programs within a school are encouraged to enhance communication with representatives from the school boards for the purposes of screening and attendance reporting.
+Consider the following strategies: - Assigning a dedicated liaison person - Maintain a communication or issues log

+• Scheduling regular meetings (e.g. virtual meetings, telephone conferences).